 FREE Case Review (866) 588-0600

-Ultrex Pressure Cooker Lawsuit Lawyer
+Ultrex Pressure Cooker Lawsuit Attorney

 The Ultrex-Brand Pressure Cooker, sold on the HSN television network, has recently been linked to second and third-degree burn injuries that occurred when the cooker’s lid opened while the scalding hot contents were still under pressure.